 This is us now.
 Collectively making sense of our new identities as parents and early career academics

 In this paper, we draw on our subjective experiences as Early Career Academics (ECAs) at a Dutch University to demonstrate our complex relationship between academic life and parenthood.
-Building on the sensemaking literature, we employ a collective autoethnography to unveil six distinct new parent scripts that …
+Building on the sensemaking literature, we employ a collective autoethnography to unveil six distinct new parent …

 Backlash against wokeness in contemporary organizational fields: a critical discourse analysis of anti-woke discourses in…